 Sources consulted by NeoFeed said that Buriti intends to be "more aggressive" in negotiations with banks, including the possibility of filing for bankruptcy protection.

-With restrictions on the sale of debentures and shares, the assessment is that the measures bring stability to Toky, with SPX signaling its support for the restructuring plan being pursued by the current administration.
+With restrictions on the sale of debentures and shares, the assessment is that the measures strengthen Toky's management, with SPX signaling its support for the restructuring plan currently underway.

 One of the sources, speaking on condition of anonymity, reported that the debentures released for sale should end up in the hands of funds that support the restructuring talks being conducted by Toky with the banks.